lr42/gentle/README.md

     python3 gentle.py
     ````````````````````````````````

-A flower icon will appear in your task bar, indicating that Gentle Break
+A flower icon will appear in your system tray, indicating that Gentle
+Break Reminder is running.
+(If you don't see the icon in your system
+tray, check to make sure it is not hidden in an overflow area,
-Reminder is running.
-Every once in a while, a colorful box will pop up
+especially on Windows.)
+Every once in a while, a colorful box will pop
-on the screen reminding you to take either a short break (to look away
+up on the screen reminding you to take either a short break (to look
-from the screen) or a long break (to get away from the computer and
+away from the screen) or a long break (to get away from the computer and
 stretch your legs).
 (The times and breaks can be customized in the
 `config.toml` configuration file.)